mcaceresb/stata-gtools/README.md

 Building
 --------

-I provide a python-based solution that should be cross-platform, but I have not had the opportunity to test it outside of Linux.
+I provide a python-based wrapper that should be cross-platform, but I have not had the opportunity to test it outside of Linux.
 To place the contents of the package on `./build`, simply run
 ```